BlenderBoi/ActionCommanderDocumentation/index.rst

 This addon is a successor of `Frame Ranger <https://frame-ranger.readthedocs.io/en/latest/index.html>`_

-Read :doc:`src/aboutFrameRanger` about the Deprecreation of Frame Ranger
+Read :doc:`aboutFrameRanger` about the Deprecreation of Frame Ranger

 .. note::